Duration: April 2018 – December 2020

-Partners: Ministry of Education and Science (MoES), Pestalozzi Children’s Foundation, key educational and state institutions and schools from 12 minicipalities (Bitola, Vinica, Gostivar, Kocani, Kumanovo, Prilep, Strumica, Tetovo, Stip, and Centar, Cair and Suto Orizari – Skopje)
+Partners: Ministry of Education and Science (MoES), Pestalozzi Children’s Foundation, key educational and state institutions and schools from 12 municipalities (Bitola, Vinica, Gostivar, Kocani, Kumanovo, Prilep, Strumica, Tetovo, Stip, and Centar, Cair and Suto Orizari – Skopje)

 Target Group: Out-of school children aged 6 to 17 (children who have not enrolled in school at all and children who have dropped out of school)

 Main Goal of the Project: Providing access to education for out-of-school children in 12 municipalities in North Macedonia.

-The implementation of this project will provide support in achieving the priority defined in the Education Strategy of the Republic of Macedonia for 2018-2025, which refers to increasing the scope of students and improving the inclusion in primary education, through implementing a sustainable identification model for children who are obliged to attend school and their monitoring until the completion of the compulsory education.
+The implementation of this project will provide support in achieving the priority defined in the Education Strategy of the Republic of North Macedonia for 2018-2025, which refers to increasing the scope of students and improving the inclusion in primary education, through implementing a sustainable identification model for children who are obliged to attend school and their monitoring until the completion of the compulsory education.